SquirrelGrip/Scientist4J/README.md

 # Ideas
 1. If you don't need to raiseExceptionOmMismatch you don't need a comparator.
 1. The idea of checking if the control and candidate match may not be a concern for the execution of the experiment.
 The observations could be recorded only when the results are being processed do they need to be compared.
+1. Allow for a percentage of comparisons. ie. 50% compared.